Lofoten Islands in the Off-Season

 In summer, the Lofoten Islands are packed to the brim.
-You'll go to park at Kvalvika Beach and find the lot overflowing.
+You'll try to park at Kvalvika Beach and find the lot overflowing.
 The hotels are booked up far, far in advance, and ferries are traveling at max capacity.
 Last year, these small islands saw over a million visitors!

-Letting crowds determine when you visit might initially seem like a sacrifice — sweaters take up a lot of room in the luggage, after all — but it also can be much easier than heading there in the high season.
+Letting crowds determine when you visit might initially seem like a sacrifice—sweaters take up a lot of room in the luggage, after all—but it also can be much easier than heading there in the high season.
 The roads are open, most businesses are still operating, and the hillsides bloom with the season's respective colors.
 What you can expect is greatly determined by when you go, so let's dive in.

 Lofoten in Spring, Autumn, and Winter